 Request for Applications (RFA)

 The U.S. Borlaug Fellows in Global Food Security graduate research grants are intended to support students interested in developing a component of their graduate research in a single, developing country setting by supporting the student’s work in-residence at an International Agricultural Research Center (IARC), or a qualifying National Agricultural Research System (NARS) unit.
+Candidates are particularly encouraged to conduct research in Feed the Future focus countries (www.feedthefuture.gov).
+At a minimum, research must be carried out in countries supported by a USAID mission.
 Note, all research centers of the CGIAR consortium are eligible partners; if you are interested in working within an IARC or NARC outside of the CGIAR system, or in multiple countries, please contact us at email@example.com before developing your application.

 The students are expected to have a faculty advisor at their home institution and a research center mentor from the IARC or NARS that is serving as host for the student’s international fieldwork.
 The applicant must demonstrate that there is strong support for the proposed project by both his/her faculty advisor and the IARC/NARS mentor.
 We encourage students to seek guidance from both their faculty advisor and research center mentor(s) as they develop their project.
 Applicants are required to describe in detail how their proposed research leads to a significant impact on food security.

 Students are encouraged to think creatively about the needs of their particular project and plan a budget that best suits their educational needs and circumstances.
-Grant funds can be used to support a variety of research needs that includes student travel to the research site, living expenses while abroad, and travel for the faculty advisor and/or research center mentor to the IARC/NARS or the student's U.S. university, respectively.
+Grant funds can be used to support a variety of research needs including student travel to the research site, research materials and supplies, living expenses while abroad, and travel for the faculty advisor and/or research center mentor to the IARC/NARS or the student's U.S. university, respectively.
 Funds cannot be used to pay tuition, salaries, institutional overheard or to support applicant's dependents.

 The grants have a maximum value of USD 15,000 for students applying for 6-month long international research stays; USD 20,000 for 1-year long international research stays; and USD 40,000 for 2-year long international research stays.
 Students are expected to stay in-residence in the host country for the majority of the time (85%) with some time available for short-term absences.
 Grant funds are not intended to cover all costs of the proposed research, and applicants are expected to leverage outside funding in support of their work plans.